MinghuiChen43/awesome-deep-phenomena/README.md

 ### Neural Tangent Kernel: 2025

+- Understanding the Evolution of the Neural Tangent Kernel at the Edge of Stability. [[paper]](https://arxiv.org/abs/2507.12837)
+  - Kaiqi Jiang, Jeremy Cohen, Yuanzhi Li.
+  - Key Word: Neural Tangent Kernel; Edge of Stability.
+  - <details><summary>Digest</summary> This paper investigates the behavior of Neural Tangent Kernel (NTK) eigenvectors during the Edge of Stability (EoS) phase in gradient descent training.
+It finds that higher learning rates lead to stronger alignment between NTK eigenvectors and training targets.
+The authors support this observation with theoretical analysis in a two-layer linear network, contributing to a deeper understanding of deep learning dynamics.

 - Just One Layer Norm Guarantees Stable Extrapolation. [[paper]](https://arxiv.org/abs/2505.14512)
   - Juliusz Ziomek, George Whittle, Michael A. Osborne.
   - Key Word: Neural Tangent Kernel; Layer Norm.